-Connect your talk with the practical next steps they can be thinking about:

-If you bring an apprentice, graduate or junior executive along, they can provide an alternative perspective on the opportunities the industry has given them.
-They can chat to students about the practical steps they have taken and inspire them to see themselves doing something similar.

-• 1/3 of students don't have access to work experience through their networks:
+- Connect your talk with the practical next steps they can be thinking about: If you bring an apprentice, graduate or junior executive along, they can provide an alternative perspective on the opportunities the industry has given them.
+They can chat to students about the practical steps they have taken and inspire them to see themselves doing something similar. - 1/3 of students don't have access to work experience through their networks:

 Share specific work experience opportunities, as well as tricks and tips for securing placements.

 Many students lack confidence or rely on parents to secure work experience.
-You can also work with S4S to offer placements through our Experience@speakersforschools.org to find out more!

-• Tell schools about free programmes, local events, resources or materials from your organisation:

-Many schools now have less time and money than ever, so anything like this that can help support them with their curriculum, or provide their statutorily required independent careers advice, will be very helpful.
+You can also work with S4S to offer placements through our free S4SNextGen.org portal. - Tell schools about free programmes, local events, resources or materials from your organisation: Many schools now have less time and money than ever, so anything like this that can help support them with their curriculum, or provide their statutorily required independent careers advice, will be very helpful.
 However remember that teachers have many competing demands on their time, so there may be some offers that they cannot take you up on.

-For help with any of these activities - or ideas for further ways to increase your impact with students please contact the SFS team on inspiration@speakersforschools.org
+For help with any of these activities - or ideas for further ways to increase your impact with students please contact the S4S team.